top of page

 Source: Altos Research, March 25, 2026

 The buyer who falls in love with Tarzana tends to be someone who wants a real neighborhood, not just a house.
-Families who want strong schools, walkability, and community.
-Professionals who want space and outdoor access without sacrificing convenience.
-People who have heard about it from a friend and come to look, and end up wondering why they waited so long.
+Families who want strong community, walkability, and outdoor access.
+Professionals who want space without sacrificing convenience.
+People who heard about it from a friend, came to look, and ended up wondering why they waited so long.

 Thinking about buying or selling in Tarzana?

-I have been selling homes in Tarzana and the San Fernando Valley for 37 years, and I have lived here for over 30.
+I have lived in Tarzana for over 30 years.
 There is not a street, a school, a trail, or a corner of this community I do not know.
 If you are curious about what is available, what your home might be worth, or what it would feel like to live here, I would love to talk.

 Call or text me at 310-739-9202 or email me at Leegie@Leegie.com.
 This is my neighborhood and I love talking about it.